-This work is in response to the current dialogue around the Anthropocene; the current geological age, viewed as the period during which human activity has been the dominant influence on climate and the environment.
+This work is in response to contemporary dialogues around the Anthropocene; the current geological age, viewed as the period during which human activity has been the dominant influence on climate and the environment.

 Suspended Landscapes challenges this notion of human exceptionalism and the Enlightenment philosophy that humans have dominion over everything non-human.
 In our contemporary world this self(ie) centered approach has had tremendous repercussions.
 From climate change to social justice, the repercussions caused by human greed and indifference has made it more and more clear that humanity cannot escape what Timothy Morton describes as: